What is Bitcoin?

 Blockchain technology is a distributed database or ledger shared by computer network nodes.
 A blockchain serves as a digital database for data storage.

-Maintaining a safe and decentralized record of transactions in cryptocurrency systems like Bitcoin is the most well-known application of blockchain technology.
+Maintaining a safe and decentralized record of transactions in cryptocurrency systems like BTC is the most well-known application of blockchain technology.

 A blockchain's innovation is its ability to ensure the security and fidelity of a data record, which promotes trust without the need for a responsible third party.